 People who have not been through this transaction with God have many misunderstandings about it.
 Some think that mere rearranging one's own thought patterns to modify their own behavior will be good enough.
 Unfortunately, anything we try on our own is tainted with the sin that is in our cursed flesh.
 We cannot earn forgiveness by good behavior that we perform.
 Our salvation is based on the finished work of Jesus, never upon works which we do.
 Works fall short in any attempt to reach God.
 (Romans 3:23) We come to God through Christ and throwing ourselves into His loving arms trusting in that finished work on the cross to pay for our entrance into the presence of God.
 Despite the seeming logic of good works verses bad works buying our entrance, the only way is repentance and trust.

-***A Side point about babies: some of you are probably wondering about babies.
-If all that was just said is true about sin and the human condition, then are babies also condemned?
+***Please note: There are many religions out there that are incorrectly teaching that a since a baby is born in sin they would be accountable for their sin should they die.
+That is a lie: [If all that was just said is true about sin and the human condition, then are babies also condemned?
 The answer is a simple no. Why? because even though babies are born with sin, the way into heaven is based on repentance and trust.
 A baby and very young children cannot comprehend such concepts therefore cannot make a decision for Jesus.
 The Bible says that babies are declared innocent, certainly not based on works or a trust decision, but solely because God is a God of love and mercy.
-Jesus said such were of the Kingdom of God and that children have guardian angels that behold the face of God.
+Jesus said such were of the Kingdom of God and that children have guardian angels that behold the face of God.]
 (Mat.
 19:14; Lu.
 18:16; Mat.
-18:10) ***
+18:10)

-The Bible goes so far as to say that without this transaction in place, the good works that a person does seems like something that stinks and is rotten in God's sight when it tries to buy life.
+The Bible goes so far as to say that without this transaction of salvation in place, the good works that a person does seems like something that stinks and is rotten in God's sight when it is considered enough to buy an entrance to heaven and life.
 The comparison is made to "filthy rags" which was a term for cloths that hung on posts for the lepers, to wipe their oozing sores.
 The cloth was termed filthy when it was disintegrating and so decomposed that it could no longer be of use.
 Then it was some poor soul's job to take and gather them to burn.
 God says that the best of sinning mankind's rightousnesses are like "filthy rags."
 If this is the comparison, then imagine what God must feel when we stand before him without Jesus, having only a few things we have done in our lives that stand out to us as being good enough to buy us entrance into His presence.
-Only Jesus can get us in.
+The stark truth is: Only Jesus can get us in.

 Though individuals can change their behavior, they can't implement works of the Spirit without the Spirit living in them.
 Imitating joy, peace, kindness, and the rest, will be of the flesh because that is all an unsaved person has to work with, that comes to them naturally.
 On the other hand, a person who has the Holy Spirit indwelling them, now has the capability to surrender themselves to the One living in them and see the fruit of that surrender.